Asthma in Teens and Adults - Living With Asthma

 activity, such as long hikes, you may be at increased risk for an asthma attack

-in an area where emergency help may be difficult to find.
+in an area where emergency help may be hard to find.

-traveling, always bring your medicine with you, carry the prescription for it,
+traveling, keep your medicine with you, carry the prescription for it,

 and use it as prescribed.
 Also carry your asthma action plan so you know what

 medicines to take every day and what to do if you have an asthma attack.